 Hume also invokes the operation of a sympathetic sentiment.
 Since sympathy plays an important role in his moral theory (T, 577; EPM, 225), he must include it in his aesthetic theory if he is to sustain the close ties he posits between morals and aesthetics.
 The general point of view takes notice of pleasure that the object is fitted to bring to other people.
 The idea of their benefit generates sympathetic pleasure, increasing the sentiment of approbation (T, 364–65).

-However, the claim that almost all judgments of beauty involve some element of sympathy becomes harder to maintain in cases of fine art.
+However, Hume’s claim that most judgments of beauty require some element of sympathy (T, 363) becomes harder to maintain in cases of fine art.
 It is not clear how the appreciation of a sonnet or melody involves an idea of the value it has for others.
-Hume frequently talks as if artistic beauty is entirely a question of formal design.
-Hume seems to think that the utility of some art is the pleasure it affords (e.g., with poetry), as if he advocates an early art-for-art's-sake position.
-But the fact that a poem pleases someone else does not encourage sympathetic approbation for the poem.
+Hume occasionally talks as if artistic beauty is entirely a question of formal design.
+And he seems to think that the utility and therefore value of some art is the pleasure it affords (e.g., with poetry), as if he advocates an early art-for-art’s-sake position.
+This interpretation is an obvious consequence of any interpretation that takes Hume to say that an object’s capacity to provide pleasure exhausts its aesthetic value.
+(This reading is endorsed by Levinson (2002) and challenged by Shelley (2011, 2013.)
+But the fact that a poem pleases someone else, or even large numbers of people, does not encourage sympathetic approbation for the poem.

-Hume may have an answer to this difficulty.
-He hypothesizes a connection between form in art and the appearance of utility.
+A careful reading suggests that Hume neither separates the fine arts from the other arts nor places sympathy at the center of aesthetic response.
+From the start, he recognizes multiple reasons for approbation.
+He hypothesizes a general but not universal connection between artificial and natural forms and the appearance of utility (T, 195).
 He offers examples of basic design in painting (T, 364–65) and of “unharmonious” literature (EPM, 224).
+Poetry has an obvious formal element.
 Reading begins with impressions of dark shapes arranged in lines on white pages.
 Readers silently associate the printed text with aural ideas (the voice of a human speaker).
 Through imaginative association, literary forms have expressive human characters that elicit sympathetic pleasure and pain.
+Yet a reader who is not engaged by the subject matter may still find value in the “style and ingenuity of the composition” (T, 98).
 Because Hume does not operate with assumptions about the uniqueness of fine art, his theory cuts across the distinction between fine art and rhetoric.
 Good design and eloquence are beautiful and desirable in all artifacts and speech, not merely in fine art (E).